 The Sponsor has determined that the investigational device in this study - the NTX100 Neuromodulation System - is a nonsignificant risk device under 21 CFR §812.2(b).
 In previously approved investigational protocols RLS-SNS01 and CT-03, Western IRB confirmed that earlier NTX100 Neuromodulation System prototypes - with comparable stimulation output - were nonsignificant risk devices.
+The investigational protocol CT-04 uses the same NTX100 Neuromodulation System prototype planned for use in this study, which was also approved as an nonsignificant risk device study by Advarra IRB on March 25, 2021.
 Therefore, an approved Investigational Device Exemption (IDE) from FDA is not required to legally perform the study described herein in the US.